History of Croatia (1995–present): Plenković government (2016–present)

 The centre-right governing party HDZ won the parliamentary election in July 2020, meaning incumbent Prime Minister Andrej Plenković would serve a second term.
 On 12 October 2020 right wing extremist Danijel Bezuk attempted an attack on building of Croatian government and wounded a police officer in the process, after which he committed suicide.
 In December 2020.
 Banovina, one of the less developed regions of Croatia was shaken by a 6.4 M earthquake which killed several people and completely destroyed the town of Petrinja.
 Throughout two and half years of global COVID-19 pandemic, 16,103 Croatian citizens died from the disease.
 In March 2022, a Soviet made Tu-141 drone crashed in Zagreb, most likely due to the 2022 Russian invasion of Ukraine.
 On 26 July 2022, Croatian authorities officially opened Pelješac Bridge, thus connecting southernmost part of Croatia with the rest of the country.
 In September 2022, Croatian Bureau of Statistics published the official results of 2021 population census, which showed that the number of people living in Croatia fell to 3,871,833 people, which is a 9.64 percent decrease in comparison with previous 2011 census.
 In late 2022 the Croatia national football team competed on 2022 FIFA World Cup in Qatar, where they ended up third.
 Upon their return to Croatia, they were again met by crowds of jubilant supporters in the capital Zagreb and elsewhere.
 On 1 January 2023 Croatia officially became a Eurozone member and entered the Schengen Area.
 In January 2025, Croatian president Zoran Milanovic was re-elected to a second term.
+On 30 November 2025, a series of anti-fascist marches were held across Croatia in response to the surge of far-right and World War 2 revisionism.